tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Uniswap

         The most popular :term:`AMM` based :term:`decentralised exchange`.
-Uniswap has two major versios.
+Uniswap has two major versions.
         In version 2 (v2) the liquidity is evenly distributed across the bonding curve.
 In version 3, the liquidity providers can have liquidity on a partial curve, simulate order book and have better capital efficiency.
 Most decentralised exchanges are Uniswap v2 :term:`clones <clone>`.

     Clone

         Also known as fork.
 A product launched based on the open source code of another existing product.
         In the context of :term:`on-chain`, usually hostile to the original product and competes from the same :term:`liquidity`.

     Candle

-        Candle, or a candlestick is a type of price chart used in technical analysis that displays the high, low, open, and closing prices of an asset for a specific time period, or :term:`bucket`. `More information <https://en.wikipedia.org/wiki/Candlestick_chart>`__.
+        A candle or a candlestick is a type of price chart used in technical analysis that displays the high, low, open, and closing prices of an asset for a specific time period, or :term:`bucket`. `More information <https://en.wikipedia.org/wiki/Candlestick_chart>`__.

     Bucket

         The (time) bucket to a time period for :term:`candle` data.
-For example, you can have one minute, one hour or time buckets, describing for the what period of a time the candle includes the trades.
+For example, you can have one minute, one hour or time buckets, describing for what period of time the candle includes the trades.

     OHLCV